 Board the ship in the evening.
 After a welcoming toast and introduction of captain and crew, the ship departs for one of the most remote corners of planet Earth.
-During the night traverse the Beagle Channel and cross from Argentina into Chilean territorial waters.
-The lights of Ushuaia disappear as you turn into the narrow Murray Channel between Navarino and Hoste islands.
+During the night, traverse the Beagle Channel and cross from Argentina into Chilean territorial waters.
+The lights of Ushuaia disappear as the ship turns into the narrow Murray Channel between Navarino Island and Hoste Island.

-Around the break of dawn, Stella Australis crosses Nassau Bay and enters the remote archipelago that comprises Cape Horn National Park.
+In the early morning, cross Nassau Bay and enter the remote archipelago that comprises Cape Horn National Park.
 Weather and sea conditions permitting, go ashore on the windswept island that harbors legendary Cape Horn (Cabo de Hornos).
-Discovered in 1616 by a Dutch maritime expedition—and named after the town of Hoorn in West Friesland—Cape Horn is a 1,394 fee tall high rocky promontory overlooking the turbulent waters of the Drake Passage.
+Discovered in 1616 by a Dutch maritime expedition, and named after the town of Hoorn in West Friesland, Cape Horn is 1,394 feet tall with a sheer rocky promontory overlooking the turbulent waters of the Drake Passage.
 For many years it was the only navigation route between the Pacific and Atlantic, and was often referred to as the "End of the Earth."
 The park was declared a World Biosphere Reserve by UNESCO in 2005.
-The Chilean navy maintains a permanent lighthouse on the island, staffed by a lightkeeper and his family, as well as the tiny Stella Maris Chapel and modern Cape Horn Monument (currently awaiting repair after being damaged by fierce winds).
+The Chilean navy maintains a permanent lighthouse on the island, staffed by a lightkeeper and his family, as well as the tiny Stella Maris Chapel and modern Cape Horn Monument.

 Making your way further west along the Beagle Channel, enter another long fjord and drop anchor near Garibaldi Glacier for another shore excursion.
 Garibaldi is one of only three glaciers in Patagonia gaining mass rather than staying the same or slowly shrinking.
-Hike through virgin Magellanic forest to a glacial waterfall, a towering wall of ferns and moss, and spectacular viewpoints looking down on the glacier and fjord.
-The walk is demanding—very steep, negligible trail, rough footing—and not for everyone.
-For those who choose to stay onboard, your captain will point the bow towards the beautiful sky blue Garibaldi Glacier so everyone can enjoy the panoramic view from the upper decks.
+This time hike through pristine Magellanic forest to a glacial waterfall, a towering wall of ferns and moss, and spectacular viewpoints looking down on the glacier and fjord.
+The walk is demanding -- very steep, negligible trail, rough footing -- and not for everyone.
+For those who choose to stay onboard, the captain will point the bow towards the beautiful sky blue Garibaldi Glacier so everyone can enjoy the panoramic view from the upper decks.

-Early in the morning, sail through the Cockburn Channel and enter Agostini Sound.
-From there it is possible to see the glaciers that descend from the middle of the Darwin Mountain Range, some of them reaching the water.
-This morning, disembark and go for an easy walk around a lagoon, which was formed by the melting of the Águila Glacier.
+Early in the morning sail through Cockburn Channel and enter Agostini Sound, where it's possible to see glaciers that descend from the middle of the Darwin Mountain Range with some of them reaching the water.
+Disembark and go for an easy walk around a lagoon formed by the melting of the Águila Glacier.
 Reach a spot right in front of that glacier with stunning views.
-In the afternoon, approach the Condor Glacier via Zodiac and hopefully see some of the abundant Andean Condors in the area.
+In the afternoon, approach the Condor Glacier via Zodiac, and hopefully see some of the abundant Andean Condors in the area.

-PLEASE NOTE: In September and April -- when the penguins live elsewhere -- this excursion is replaced by a ride aboard Zodiacs to Marta Island to observe South American sea lions.
+PLEASE NOTE: In September and April when the penguins dwell elsewhere, the Magdalena Island excursion is replaced by a Zodiac ride to Marta Island to observe the South American sea lions.

-After a short cruise south along the strait, disembark at Punta Arenas.
+After a short cruise south along the strait, disembark at Punta Arenas around noon.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Shipboard accommodation; all meals onboard the ship; whiskey and hot cocoa on excursions; most wine, beverages, and liquors onboard the ship.
+Shipboard accommodations; all meals onboard the ship; most wine, beverages, and liquors onboard the ship.
 Subject to change without notice.

 Airfare; travel insurance; items of a personal nature such as internet; gratuities to ship’s crew; port tax, migration fee, National Park fee; fuel surcharge may apply.